dragonchain-inc/dragonchain-sdk-python/README.md

 ## Configuration

 In order to use this SDK, you need to have an Auth Key as well as an Auth Key ID for a given Dragonchain ID.
-This can be loaded into the sdk in various ways, and are checked in the following order of precedence:
+These can be loaded into the sdk in various ways, and are checked in the following order of precedence:

 1. The `dc_sdk.client` can be initialized with the parameters `dragonchain_id=<ID>`, `auth_key=<KEY>`, and `auth_key_id=<KEY_ID>`
 2. The environment variables `DRAGONCHAIN_ID`, `DRAGONCHAIN_AUTH_KEY`, and `DRAGONCHAIN_AUTH_KEY_ID` can be set with the appropriate values
-3. Write an ini-style credentials file at `~/.dragonchain/credentials` (or on Windows: `%LOCALAPPDATA%\dragonchain\credentials`) where the section name is the dragonchain id, with values for `auth_key` and `auth_key_id`.
-Additionally, you can supply a value for `dragonchain_id` in the `default` section to initialize the client for a specific chain without supplying an ID any other way:
+3. An ini-style credentials file can be provided at `~/.dragonchain/credentials` (or on Windows: `%LOCALAPPDATA%\dragonchain\credentials`) where the section name is the dragonchain id, with values for `auth_key` and `auth_key_id`.
+Additionally, you can supply a value for `dragonchain_id` in the `default` section to initialize the client for a specific chain without supplying an ID any other way

+    ### Example Credentials File

+    An example credentials file with keys for 2 chains and a default chain set.

     ```ini
     [default]